LatAm Uncovered – The IDB Interview

 As hosts of last week’s splendid PPP Americas conference in Panama, it would be unseemly not to have invited the Inter American Development Bank for a podcast… and it’s a good job we did as they had a lot to say about LatAm infra.

-IJGlobal editorial director Angus Leslie Melville sits down with IDB PPP team leader Gaston Astesiano (pictured below on stage at the conference with Cristina Simón, head of social infrastructure at IDB Invest) and PPP senior specialist Carolina Lembo for a fireside chat that is a must-listen for anyone interested in the LatAm infrastructure sector.
+IJGlobal content director Angus Leslie Melville sits down with IDB PPP team leader Gaston Astesiano (pictured below on stage at the conference with Cristina Simón, head of social infrastructure at IDB Invest) and PPP senior specialist Carolina Lembo for a fireside chat that is a must-listen for anyone interested in the LatAm infrastructure sector.

 Conversation starts off with and overview of the challenges and opportunities for PPP across Latin America with Gaston recognising that the region has its hurdles to overcome… not least due to the Covid pandemic.